 The mission of social outreach is to witness God's love by providing physical, emotional, and educational support to the community through social outreach programs.
+Volunteers and/or various kinds of donations are needed to support these ministries.
 In addition, persons are needed to help constantly reassess our fulfillment of the seven themes of Catholic social teaching and to suggest and initiate new ministries.

 Christmas Giving Tree